Battle casualties in Afghanistan

 2013 Wounded in Action incidents in Afghanistan

-Six Australian Defence Force Personnel have suffered wounds as a result of battle: two were wounded in an improvised explosive device detonation, three were wounded in small arms fire incidents and one was wounded as a consequence of the conduct of operations.
+Fifteen Australian Defence Force Personnel have suffered wounds as a result of battle: two were wounded in an improvised explosive device detonation, ten were wounded in small arms fire incidents and three were wounded as a consequence of the conduct of operations.

-For the types of injuries sustained one has suffered a gun shot wound, four have suffered fragmentation wounds and one suffered other injuries.
+For the types of wounds sustained three have suffered gun shot wounds, six have suffered fragmentation wounds, one suffered fractures, three have suffered lacerations / contusions, and two have suffered other injuries.

 ADF personnel deployed to Afghanistan killed in action